apache/incubator-xtable/website/docs/features-and-limitations.md

 This sync provides users with the following: the following information in sync between the source and target tables:
 1. Syncing of data files along with their column level statistics and partition metadata
 2. Schema updates in the source are reflected in the target table metadata
-3. Metadata maintenance for the target table formats
+3. Metadata maintenance for the target table formats.
+For Hudi, unreferenced files will be marked as cleaned to control the size of the metadata table.
+For Iceberg, snapshots will be expired after a configured amount of time.
+For Delta, the transaction log will be retained for a configured amount of time.

 ## Limitations
 ### General